twentyfortysix/presenter/README.md

 The presenter is a simple script that creates a page with menu for all images uploaded into the "img" folder.
 The practical usage is that you create all the website views as screenshots (*.jpg) with appropriate names such as "homepage", "article detail", what ever you like.
 The menu is populated by the names of images with appropriate links to them.
+When user selects an menu item (image) in the menu, the menu stays put and only the image is reloaded on the background.
+Don't worry each picture view has its own url .)

 ## Picture naming:
 In order to avoid the problems with spaces in names and diacritics.
 Do not use diacritics, and write the dashes instead of spaces.